Marvel's Spider-Man (video game): Marvel's Spider-Man Remastered

-Marvel's Spider-Man Remastered, a remastered port of Spider-Man, includes the original game and its free downloadable content, The City That Never Sleeps paid downloadable content, three additional suits, further trophies and new additions to the photo mode.
+Marvel's Spider-Man Remastered, a remastered port of Spider-Man, includes the original game and its free downloadable content, The City That Never Sleeps, three additional suits, further trophies and new additions to the photo mode.
 These three additional suits include the suit worn in The Amazing Spider-Man (2012) film and two original suits designed by Insomniac, the Arachnid Rider suit, and the Armored Advanced suit.
 Players can also transfer their save files from the PlayStation 4 version, allowing them to carry over their progress to the remaster.
 It also features many of the updated textures, graphical and performance improvements from Marvel's Spider-Man: Miles Morales, support for the console's 3D audio capabilities, "near instant loading" and support for the DualSense controller's haptic feedback.
 The remaster also changes the facial model for Peter Parker from John Bubniak to Ben Jordan to better match Yuri Lowenthal's facial capture.

 Marvel's Spider-Man Remastered was released for the PlayStation 5 in select territories on November 12, 2020, with a wider release on November 19.
-It was only available as part of the Ultimate Edition of Marvel's Spider-Man: Miles Morales, while a paid digital upgrade of the standard edition also being available.
-On December 6, 2021, Insomniac announced two new suits for the version, both based on the suits worn in the film Spider-Man: No Way Home (2021), which would be available on December 10 via updates.
+It was initially only available as part of the Ultimate Edition of Marvel's Spider-Man: Miles Morales, and as a paid digital upgrade of the standard edition.
+The developer clarified that there were no plans for a physical release of the remaster.
+Two new suits for the version, both based on the suits worn in the film Spider-Man: No Way Home (2021), were released in December 2021 via updates.
 A port of Remastered for Windows developed in collaboration with PlayStation sister studio Nixxes Software, was released as a standalone title for Steam and the Epic Games Store on August 12, 2022.
+Remastered became available as a standalone purchase, or as a paid upgrade for owners of the original game, on May 4, 2023.